Razyapoo/KGBClusteringDocumentation/technical_documentation.md

 <h3 id="extension-of-the-graph-area-manipulator">Extension of the GraphAreaManipulator.ts</h3>

-When you zoom in on a specific point on the mapping platforms, at each zoom level, you see more and more details about the region you zoom in, and also otherwise, when you zoom out, some details disappear.
+When you zoom in at a specific point on the mapping platforms, at each zoom level you see more and more details about the region you zoom in, and when you zoom out, some details disappear.

 The same principle is used in the "Grouping of clusters" extension, namely, when you zoom in, you see more detail in terms of nodes, and when you zoom out, you see less detail in terms of nodes.
 This can be achieved by choosing both "Zoom" and "Grouping of clusters" options in the [checkbox](user_documentation.md#checkbox-glossary).